Determine your objectives.Try to imagine how your donors would like to be recognized for their gifts, ask yourself these questions:

 $100 million campaign at .001% = $100,000

-Consider past donors and donor campaigns when planning a recognition program.
-It might make sense to include all those ancient campaigns on a single donor wall.
+When planning a recognition program, It might make sense to include all those ancient campaigns on a single donor wall.
 “Legacy” donors should not be forgotten, and can be grouped together on a special section of the wall.